-According to the Food Chemicals Codex, Magnesium Silicate may not contain more than 10 mg/kg fluoride and not more than 5 mg/kg lead.
-JECFA specified that Magnesium Silicate contains not more than 1% free alkali (as sodium hydroxide), not more than 3% soluble salts, not more than 10 mg/kg fluoride, and not more than 5 mg/kg lead.
+According to the Food Chemicals Codex and JECFA, food-grade synthetic, usually amorphous, Magnesium Silicate may not contain more than 10 mg/kg fluoride and not more than 5 mg/kg lead.
+Additionally, Magnesium Silicate is specified to have not more than 1% free alkali (as sodium hydroxide) and not more than 3% soluble salts.